nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 ### Subscribe (Consume) Only Optional Arguments

 `-pt` pull type (fetch|iterate), fetch all first, or iterate, defaults to iterate.
-Ack policy must be explicit.
+Ack Policy must be explicit.

 `-kp` ack policy (explicit|none|all) for subscriptions, defaults to `explicit`

-* `explicit` Explicit ack policy.
+* `explicit` Explicit Ack Policy.
 Acknowledge each message received.
 This is the default.
-* `none` None ack policy.
+* `none` None Ack Policy.
 Configures the consumer to not have to ack messages.
-* `all` All ack policy.
+* `all` All Ack Policy.
 Configures the consumer to ack with one message for all the previous messages.

-`-kf` ack frequency (number), applies to ack policy all, ack after kf messages, defaults to 1, maximum 256.
+`-kf` ack frequency (number), applies to Ack Policy all, ack after kf messages, defaults to 1, maximum 256.
-For ack policy `explicit`, all messages will be ack'ed after kf number of messages are received.
+For Ack Policy `explicit`, all messages will be acked after kf number of messages are received.
-For ack policy `all`, the last message will be ack'ed once kf number of messages are recieved.
+For Ack Policy `all`, the last message will be acked once kf number of messages are received.

 `-bs` batch size (number) for subPull/subPullQueue, defaults to 10, maximum 256